Best of 2022: Snowstorms and Superstitions

 “Maybe today is the day you get your pin—”

 “Stop,” I said, cutting him off.
-Not everyone knows this about me, but I am innately superstitions.
-Just like you never mention a perfect game to a pitcher while he’s in the middle of one, you should never mention the species of duck your buddy has been chasing for 12 years—even if you you know there’s a good chance he could shoot it.
+Not everyone knows this about me, but I am innately superstitious.
+Just like you never mention a perfect game to a pitcher while he’s in the middle of one, you should never mention the species of duck your buddy has been chasing for 12 years—even if you know there’s a good chance he could shoot it.
 At least, that’s how I feel.